acyrus/Maven-Toys-Analysis/README.md

   GROUP BY p.product_id,st.store_id,s.sale_date;
  ```

-8. What are the units of each product sold each month?
+8. What are total units of each product sold each month for each store?
 ```
 CREATE TEMPORARY TABLE UnitsSoldMonthlyYearly
  SELECT